Sangiovese

 number of experimental Sangiovese vineyards

-acreage planted in California in 1961.)
+being planted in California.
 The best

 results so far have come from Napa, San Luis